Asthma

 Nasal Polyps

 You may develop nasal polyps from chronic (long-term) inflammation and swelling in your sinuses.
 People with respiratory diseases, such as asthma, chronic rhinosinusitis, or aspirin-exacerbated respiratory disease (AERD), have a greater chance of having nasal polyps.
-If you do not get treatment for nasal polyps, they can cause long-term problems in your nose and sinuses.
-This can have a major impact on your quality of life and mental health.
+This is called chronic rhinosinusitis with nasal polyps (CRSwNP).

 What Are the Symptoms of Nasal Polyps?